 Editor’s note: The HARP program, designed to help homeowners who owed more than their homes were worth, expired Dec.
 31, 2018.
-There are many good options for refinancing, so please contact us at your earliest convenience.
+There are many good options for home appraisals and refinancing for homeowners who are underwater on their mortgages.

 You could save a great deal of money by refinancing under HARP, if you are eligible.
 Especially since the rules have been changed, more people qualify for HARP than under previous rules.